 Your website can’t be great unless it’s built on a solid foundation—one you own and control.
 In other words, it should not reside on or depend on Facebook, LinkedIn, Tumblr, Medium, WordPress.com, Blogger.com or any other “rental” property.

-Build a foundation for your website by purchasing at least one unique domain that your company owns, housing it on a server or reliable hosting platform with impressive uptime and using a content management system (CMS) that enables you to publish easily and scale as you wish.
+Build a foundation for your website by purchasing at least one unique domain that your company owns, housing it on a server or reliable hosting platform with impressive uptime (and a robust incident management plan) and using a content management system (CMS) that enables you to publish easily and scale as you wish.

 WordPress is the dominant CMS platform.
 Joomla and Drupal are distant runner ups but remain prevalent.
 Image source: Suyah+Design

 Your brand isn’t defined by one thing, such as a logo.
 Your logo, tagline, color scheme, fonts, design, imagery, voice, and overall customer experience all factor into how your brand is perceived.

 Your challenge is to define the elements that comprise your brand and maintain an uncompromised commitment to communicating consistently all across your website.

 Apple may be the all-time masters of maintaining a consistent brand.

 The pages of your website should load fast and completely—as in 2 or 3 seconds.
 Slow loading pages will chase visitors away and negatively impact your search engine rankings.
 There are numerous ways to accelerate load time.
 Oversized images are the most common culprit and easiest fix.

 Find more ways to speed up your site here.